du1ge/revshell/README.md

 ## Usage

-Start the server (listen on port 2222 by default):
+Start the server on the machine that will control remote clients (listen on port 2222 by default):

 ```bash
 ./server -pass mysecret -listen 0.0.0.0:2222 -cipher aes
 ```

-Connect with the client:
+Run the client on the machine you want to control:

 ```bash
 ./client -addr 127.0.0.1:2222 -pass mysecret -cipher aes
 ```

-Once connected you are greeted with a prompt similar to `user@host /current/path$`.
-Type commands exactly as you would in an SSH session.
+Once connected the server terminal becomes an interactive shell attached to the client.
+Type commands exactly as you would in an SSH session (arrow keys, tab-completion, and Ctrl+C work).
 Use `exit` to terminate the session.

 ### Prompt customization

-The server accepts a `-prompt` flag allowing placeholders that are expanded on every command:
+The server accepts a `-prompt` flag allowing placeholders that are expanded on the client shell:

-- `{{.USER}}` – current user name as seen by the server.
+- `{{.USER}}` – current user name on the client machine.
-- `{{.HOST}}` – host name of the server machine.
+- `{{.HOST}}` – host name of the client machine.
-- `{{.CWD}}` – absolute path of the current working directory.
+- `{{.CWD}}` – absolute path of the current working directory (maps to `\w`).
-- `{{.BASENAME}}` – basename of the current working directory.
+- `{{.BASENAME}}` – basename of the current working directory (maps to `\W`).

 For example: